abysmalocean/LeetCode/notes/167th_Contest.md

 };
 ```

-For this question, the prefix sum and the square area both very typical solution for 2D data.
-Need to take extra attention.
+For this question, the prefix sum and the square area both very typical solutions for 2D data.
+I need to take extra attention.

-For binary search part, need to take care the range selection.
+For the binary search part, we need to take care of the range selection.
-for this question we can treat [0, max(m,n)), 0 is always a solution, and right side value is untested.
+for this question we can treat [0, max(m,n)), 0 is always a solution, and right-side value is untested.
 So we need to think after comparison
 ```cpp
 is (isSquareExist(mid))
 {